[keith-snook.info]

 This 12.5dB step also reduces the dynamic range required for RIAA EQ to 40dB ~ If the 318µs pole and 75µs zero were not included for either magnetic or ceramic cartridge EQ the 3 decades from 20Hz to 20kHz would require a range of ≈60dB

-With the 12.5dB step the maximum lateral velocity at 8kHz is 80µm/62.5µs×π/2 =50.27m/s which is just about recordable at the edge of a 12" 33⅓ rpm vinyl record ~ Between 2kHz and 8kHz it is possible to have higher than expected levels without distortion and nowadays with better variable pitch more bass output is possible
+With the 12.5dB step the maximum lateral velocity at 8kHz is ≈19µm/62.5µs×π/2 =0.477m/s which is just about recordable at the edge of a 12" 33⅓ rpm vinyl record ~ Between 2kHz and 8kHz it is possible to have higher than expected levels without distortion and nowadays with better variable pitch more bass output is possible so we get more even if not required

-This is the way gramophone record reproduction is or was ~ Unlike CD players and other digital media gramophone records rely on the energy distribution of speech and music [albeit 1950s music] which should be more than 30dB lower at 20kHz than at 1kHz even for music made nowadays and much lower relative to the bass on some records
+This is the way gramophone record reproduction is and always has been ~ Unlike CD players and other digital media the gramophone recording process relies on the energy distribution of the music which should be more than 30dB lower at 20kHz than at 1kHz even for music made nowadays and much lower relative to the bass on some recordings

 Vinyl test discs like TCS101 [Stereo constant Frequency bands from EMI] have a 0dB reference of 1cm/s rms at 1kHz which would be ≈5cm/s rms at 20kHz but they record tones above 10kHz 6dB lower ~ Commercial test discs like HFS69 use 5cm/s at 1kHz and state for their 300Hz tracking tests figures like +15dB ref.
 1.12x10-3 cm peak which would be an excursion of 63µm presumably only in one direction due to the wording